 Sarpanāh: “shelter,” “refuge,” “one who gives protection from above.”
 The beloved or the divine as the source under whose shelter the lover seeks cover.
 The word carries the image of something overhead, a roof or a wing, beneath which one is held safe.

+XI.
 Names for the lover:

 Āsheq: “the lover,” one who loves.
 The standard term for the loving subject, paired naturally with maʿshuq